vanderbilt-data-science/ai-summer-2026/README.md

 ### Getting Accounts

 You’ll want to use the most advanced AI chat model that you can get access to.
 To get a headstart, please create an account with [OpenAI](https://platform.openai.com/docs/overview).
 We will go over instructions on how to create API keys and more during the sessions.
+We will be spending a signficant time using Claude, Claude Cowork and Claude Code.
+Please sign up for a paid Claude account to gain access to these tools.

 ### Decide on a Project (recommended)